-The sheer number of acronyms used in the marketing field can make your head spin, but MER is one of the most important shorthand terms to understand.
-MER is also known by other names, like marketing efficiency rating, media efficiency ratio, blended return on ad spend (ROAS) and ecosystem ROAS.
-What does MER stand for in marketing?
+The mountain of acronyms used in ecommerce marketing can make your head spin, but MER is one of the most important to understand.

 MER =